arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 Trie data structure

-Relational databases are used for storage in the high-level design.
-However, fetching the top 5 search queries from a relational database is inefficient.
+ #RDBMSs are used for storage in the high-level design.
+However, fetching the top
+5 search queries from a  #RDBMS is inefficient.
 The data structure trie (prefix tree) is used to overcome the problem.
 As trie data structure is crucial for the system, we will dedicate significant time to design a customized trie.
 Please note that some of the ideas are from articles [2] and [3].